Bushfires in Australia: Remote monitoring

 Remote monitoring of wildfires is done in Australia.
 Geoscience Australia developed the (real-time) Sentinel bushfire monitoring system.
 It uses data from satellites to help fire-fighting agencies assess and manage risks.
 There is also MyFireWatch, which is a program based on an existing Department of Fire and Emergency Services program, redeveloped by Landgate and Edith Cowan University for use by the general public.
 Besides the use of satellites, Australian firefighters also make use of UAV's as a tool for combating fire.
 Technologist Angus Dorney has observed that "[Australia's] fire services have developed in a largely tech-free environment" and it will be necessary to support cultural change alongside technological solutions if promising technological advances are to live up to their potential.

 Regional management

-The Australasian Fire Authorities Council (AFAC) is the peak body responsible for representing fire, emergency services, and land management agencies in the Australasian region.
+The National Council for Fire & Emergency Services is the peak body responsible for representing fire, emergency services, and land management agencies in the Australasian region.

 Queensland

-The Rural Fire Service (RFS) is a volunteer-based firefighting agency and operates as part of the Queensland Fire and Emergency Services.
-Queensland Fire and Rescue are the professional firefighters that fight these fires across Queensland in the cities and the bush.
+The Rural Fire Service (RFS) is a volunteer-based firefighting agency and operates as part of the Queensland Fire Department.
+The Queensland Fire Department are the professional firefighters that fight these fires across Queensland in the cities and the bush.